*I am happy to provide affiliate links for your convenience. To learn more, click here.

 11. Write your top 3 tasks for each day.

 And there you have it – the PERFECT planner!
 I’m thinking about calling it the Goldilocks Planner.
 What do you think?
 I kid.

-Actually, the only thing that would make it more perfect would be if it included actual dates and holidays – SO, I am working on that for 2018!
-Stay tuned.
+Actually, the only thing that would make it more perfect would be if it included actual dates and holidays – So, stay tuned.